What Is This Thing Called Love? (Alexander O'Neal song)

 "What Is This Thing Called Love?" is a song written by Jimmy Jam and Terry Lewis and recorded by American recording artist Alexander O'Neal.
-It is the second single from the singer's fourth solo album, All True Man (1991).
+It was released in 1991 by Tabu Records as the second single from the singer's fourth solo album, All True Man (1991).
 The song's distinctive backing vocals were performed by Lisa Keith.
-Following the successful chart performances of the All True Man single "All True Man", "What Is This Thing Called Love?" was released as the album's second single.

-Release

-Alexander O'Neal's 19th hit single and it reached #53 in the UK Singles Chart.
-In the United States, the single reached #21 on Billboards Hot R&B/Hip-Hop Singles & Tracks chart.
+O'Neal's 19th hit single reached number 53 on the UK Singles Chart.
+In the United States, it peaked at number 21 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+The accompanying music video was directed by Dominic Orlando.

+In September 2018, DJ David Morales accused Kanye West of stealing the bass line of "I Love It" from his remix to "What Is This Thing Called Love?".